VsevolodSauta/jobpool/queue.md

 #### AcknowledgeCancellation

-**Signature**: `AcknowledgeCancellation(ctx context.Context, jobID string, wasExecuting bool) error`
+**Signature**: `AcknowledgeCancellation(ctx context.Context, jobIDs2wasExecuting map[string]bool) error`

 **Preconditions**:
 - `ctx` is a valid context
-- `jobID` is non-empty
+- `jobIDs2wasExecuting` is a map (may be empty)
-- Job is in `CANCELLING` state
+- Jobs should be in `CANCELLING` state

 **Postconditions**:
+- If map is empty:
+  - Returns `nil` error (no-op)
+- For each job in map:
+  - If job exists and in `CANCELLING` state:
     - If `wasExecuting = true`:
       - Job status becomes `STOPPED`
       - `FinalizedAt` timestamp set to current time (if not already set)
       - Capacity is freed for the StreamJobs call that had this job assigned (job was actively executing when cancelled)
     - If `wasExecuting = false`:
       - Job status becomes `UNKNOWN_STOPPED`
       - `FinalizedAt` timestamp set to current time (if not already set)
       - Capacity is not freed (job was not executing, so no capacity was held)
     - `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
   - If job not found or not in `CANCELLING` state:
-  - Returns error
+    - Error is recorded (best-effort processing continues for other jobs)
+- After processing all jobs:
+  - All freed capacity is aggregated and workers are notified once
+  - Workers with matching tags notified (all workers notified if multiple tag combinations exist)

 **Observable Effects**:
-- Job transitions to terminal state
+- Jobs transition to terminal states
-- Capacity increases for the StreamJobs call that had this job assigned only if `wasExecuting=true` (job was actively executing when cancelled)
+- Capacity increases for StreamJobs calls that had these jobs assigned only if `wasExecuting=true` (jobs were actively executing when cancelled)

+**Batch Semantics**:
+- Empty map is valid and returns immediately (no-op)
+- Best-effort processing: all valid jobs are processed even if some fail
+- Partial failures: returns first error encountered, but all possible jobs are still processed
+- Capacity freeing: aggregated across all jobs (only for jobs where `wasExecuting=true`) before notifying workers
+- Notification: workers notified once after entire batch is processed (deduplicated tag combinations)

 **Backend Expectations**:
-- Must transition job from `CANCELLING` to `STOPPED` (if `wasExecuting=true`) or `UNKNOWN_STOPPED` (if `wasExecuting=false`) atomically
+- Must transition each job from `CANCELLING` to `STOPPED` (if `wasExecuting=true`) or `UNKNOWN_STOPPED` (if `wasExecuting=false`) atomically
-- Must verify job is in `CANCELLING` state before transition
+- Must verify each job is in `CANCELLING` state before transition
 - Must preserve `AssigneeID` and `AssignedAt` for historical tracking
-- Must return error if job is not in `CANCELLING` state
+- Must return error if any job is not in `CANCELLING` state (but continue processing other jobs)

 ### Worker Management